 11. One-Leg Plank

-The classic plank exercise is cool and all, but plank leg raises really take it to the next level.
-Adding leg raises (aka leg lifts) can boost the intensity and activate more of your abdominal and lower-body muscles.
+The classic plank exercise is cool, but plank leg raises take it to the next level.
+Adding leg raises (aka leg lifts) can boost the intensity and activate your abdominal and lower-body muscles more.

 Adding leg raises can help activate your ab muscles more than regular planks.
-With a strong core comes good posture, better balance, and even a healthier back.
+A strong core comes with good posture, better balance, and even a healthier back.

 How To Do